 5.2 In the event the Distributor fails to fulfil the obligation to purchase set forth in the preceding paragraph, the Supplier may, at its sole discretion, terminate the Contract, giving 30 days prior written notice thereof.
 Such right must be exercised within 90 days from the end of the period of time to which the minimum turnover refers.
 Unless the non-attainment of the minimum quantities implies the breach of other contract obligations, the Supplier’s right to terminate the Contract will be the only consequence of not fulfilling the obligation under Article 5.2 .

-It is frequent to fix a minimum turnover the Distributor must attain.
-This clause refers to Annex 3 where the periods of reference (year, semester) and the respective amounts must be indicated.

-It should be noted that in Article 5.1 reference is made to products directly purchased from the supplier, without considering possible products bought from other distributors.

 ARTICLE 6 CONDITIONS OF SUPPLY - PRICES

 6.1 The Supplier shall accept all normal orders of Products received from the Distributor, subject to their availability, and provided payment of the Products is adequately warranted.
 The Supplier may not unreasonably reject orders received from the Distributor; in particular, a repeated refusal of orders contrary to good faith (e.g. if made for the purpose of hindering the Distributor's activity) shall be considered as a breach of contract by the Supplier.